 You know that chemistry is more than just a class in school; it’s a part of everything within and around us—from simple tastes and smells to the complex medications we take.
 So put your crazy-smart chemistry brainpower to work at Michigan Tech.
-You’ll be challenged by our hands-on, technological approach to undergraduate research—you won’t find anything like it at other schools.
+You’ll be challenged by our hands-on, technological approach to labs and undergraduate research—you won’t find anything like it at other schools.

 Find your Passion with the Right Concentration